 This can be used to peek inside metadata used by a virtual

 machine image while the virtual machine is running.
 No

-attempt will be made to communicate with the device-mapper kernel driver, so
+attempt will be made to communicate with the device-mapper

-implemented by disabling all metadata writing but
+is implemented by disabling all metadata writing but

 Display version information.

 Do not prompt for confirmation interactively but always

 assume the answer yes.
 Use with extreme caution.
 (For

 String See the option description for information about the